 Headquartered in Midland, Texas, Permian Resources is an independent oil and natural gas company focused on driving sustainable returns through the responsible acquisition, optimization and development of high-return oil and natural gas properties.
-The Company's operations are focused in the Permian Basin, with assets concentrated in the core of the Delaware Basin.
-Permian Resources is listed on the NYSE as PR.
+The Company's assets and operations are concentrated in the core of the Delaware Basin, making it the second largest Permian Basin pure-play E&P. Permian Resources is listed on the NYSE as PR.